WP-Optimize: Full Setup, Best Settings and Configuration (2023)

 5. Minify

-I am using and also recommend Autoptimize for the minification of Java, CSS and HTML.
+I recommend Autoptimize for the minification of Java, CSS and HTML.

 You can enable it if you want this plugin to minify your codes.